The Law of Attraction Is A Con

 However, if you try and research this event you are deluged by the same very official looking report in a myriad of different guises.

 Every time I read something supporting the story it always linked back to this page which on closer inspection isn’t the Government body it appears to be.

-When I first heard about this experiment in the cult movie (and one I love by the way) ‘What The Bleep Do We Know’ I was stunned and not especially surprised.
+When I first heard about this experiment in the cult movie ‘What The Bleep Do We Know’ (a movie totally devoid of actual science by the way) I was stunned.

 I do believe that thoughts have power, even if I have no idea what that power can do or even if we have the capability to harness it.

-This would suggest that if the crime rates did dip so steeply in June and July (crime usually drops during bad weather) it must have been an absolute bloodbath of Biblical proportions for the rest of the year in DC.
+That would suggest that if the crime rates did dip so steeply in June and July (crime usually drops during bad weather) it must have been a fucking bloodbath of Biblical proportions for the rest of the year in DC.

-In 1988 a British politician and Margaret Thatcher wannabe named Edwina Currie, decided that she wasn’t satisfied with having a face that merely looked like an Ass, she wanted to talk like one too.
+In 1988 a British politician and Margaret Thatcher wannabe named Edwina Currie, decided that she wasn’t satisfied with playing in the shadow of Thatcher.